 Contract Management provides a generic contract for tracking basic contract information and lifecycle.
-It is used by Remedy Asset Management and BMC Service Level Management as a basis for their specific definitions of a contract.
-Remedy Asset Management extends the Contract Management module to provide detailed contract functionality for lease, warranty, support, maintenance, and software license management.
+It is used by BMC Asset Management and BMC Service Level Management as a basis for their specific definitions of a contract.
+BMC Asset Management extends the Contract Management module to provide detailed contract functionality for lease, warranty, support, maintenance, and software license management.

 You can create stand-alone contracts or contracts that are related to CIs.
-The following table lists the contract types that Remedy Asset Managementprovides:
+The following table lists the contract types that BMC Asset Management provides:

 Use a lease contract to track details associated with leasing equipment.
 For example, if you lease several servers from one company, you might have a master lease contract that shows the general terms and conditions.
 You might have subcontracts for each server.

 Use a maintenance contract to provide routine maintenance by a vendor.
 For example, when you purchase a network printer, it might come with a maintenance contract.
 Or, you might decide to purchase an additional or extended maintenance contract.